A comprehensive worksheet to audit your entire sales operating system, from lead handling through close and post-sale handoff.

 Walk through each pillar.
 For every question, answer honestly:

-- Yes — This is in place and working
+Yes: This is in place and working consistently

 Mark any red flags that apply.
+These are the patterns that signal deeper structural problems, not just missing checklist items.
 At the end, use the prioritization framework to decide what to fix first.

 Pillar 1: Sales Process

 Your process is the sequence of actions that moves a buyer from first contact to closed revenue.
-If it is not defined, adopted, and enforced, everything downstream breaks.
+If the process is not defined, adopted, and enforced, everything downstream (pipeline accuracy, forecasting, enablement) breaks.

 Diagnostic Questions

-- Is your sales process documented in a format that a new hire can follow in their first week?
+Is the sales process documented in a format a new hire can follow in their first week, without needing to shadow a senior rep to fill in the gaps?

-- Does each stage map to a specific buyer action or commitment — not just a seller activity?
+Does each stage map to a specific buyer action or commitment (budget confirmed, decision maker engaged, proposal requested), not a seller activity (email sent, demo scheduled)?

-- Has the process been updated in the last 6 months based on what you learned from wins and losses?
+Has the process been updated in the last 6 months based on analysis of wins and losses, not just management intuition?

-- Does the process account for different deal types, sizes, or buyer personas — or is it one-size-fits-all?
+Does the process account for meaningfully different deal types (enterprise versus mid-market, new business versus expansion), or is it one-size-fits-all?

 Red Flags

-- Process exists in a doc nobody has opened in 6 months
+The process document exists but nobody has opened it in 6 months

-- Stage definitions are based on seller actions ("sent proposal") instead of buyer actions ("requested proposal")
+Stage definitions are based on seller actions ("sent proposal") rather than buyer actions ("requested proposal and confirmed budget")

 Pillar 2: CRM Configuration and Discipline

-Your CRM should be the single source of truth for revenue.
-If it is not, every report and every forecast is fiction.
+The CRM should be the single source of truth for revenue.
+When it is not, every report, every forecast, and every pipeline review is built on unreliable data.

 Diagnostic Questions

-- Does your CRM schema match your actual sales process — same stages, same fields, same lifecycle?
+Does the CRM schema match the actual sales process: same stages, same fields, same lifecycle definitions?

-- Are required fields enforced at the system level, or do they rely on rep compliance?
+Are required fields enforced at the system level (validation rules, mandatory fields on stage transitions), or does compliance depend entirely on rep discipline?

-- Is there a single owner for CRM configuration, or do multiple people make changes ad hoc?
+Is there a single designated owner for CRM configuration, or do multiple people make changes without coordination?

-- Do you have a regular cadence (monthly or quarterly) for cleaning dead records and deduplicating contacts?
+Is there a regular cadence (monthly or quarterly) for cleaning dead records, deduplicating contacts, and archiving stale opportunities?

-- Can a manager pull a pipeline report and trust it without calling three reps to verify?
+Can a manager pull a pipeline report and trust the numbers without calling reps to verify deal status?

-- Are integrations (marketing automation, invoicing, support) flowing data cleanly, or are there manual gaps?
+Are integrations (marketing automation, invoicing, support) flowing data cleanly, or are there manual steps where data gets dropped or duplicated?

 Red Flags

-- Multiple reps own the same account with no clear rules
+Multiple reps own overlapping accounts with no clear assignment rules or conflict resolution process

-- Close dates are routinely in the past on open deals
+Close dates are routinely in the past on open deals, indicating nobody is maintaining deal timelines

-- Required fields are filled with junk data to satisfy validation rules
+Required fields are filled with placeholder data ("TBD", "$1", "test") to satisfy validation rules

-- Pipeline reports require manual adjustment before leadership review
+Pipeline reports require manual adjustment before leadership review because the raw data is unreliable

 Pillar 3: Pipeline Management

-Pipeline management is the practice of inspecting, progressing, and pruning deals with enough discipline to forecast reliably and allocate resources intelligently.
+Pipeline management is the practice of inspecting, progressing, and pruning deals with enough discipline to forecast reliably and allocate resources where they will have the most impact.

 Diagnostic Questions

-- Is pipeline coverage tracked as a ratio to target, and is the ratio based on clean data?
+Is pipeline coverage tracked as a ratio to target, calculated on clean data (excluding stale and aged deals)?

-- Are stale deals identified and addressed within a defined timeframe?
+Are stale deals (no activity for a defined period) identified automatically and addressed within a set timeframe?

-- Do you track stage-to-stage conversion rates and use them to identify bottlenecks?
+Do you track stage-to-stage conversion rates and use them to identify where deals stall or leak?

-- Can you answer "what needs to happen this week for us to hit the quarter" with data, not opinion?
+Can you answer "what needs to close this month for us to hit the quarter" with data from the CRM, not a whiteboard exercise?

 Red Flags

-- Coverage ratio is calculated on gross pipeline including stale deals
+Coverage ratio is calculated on gross pipeline including deals with no activity for 30+ days

-- No defined process for removing or re-engaging stale opportunities
+There is no defined process for removing or re-engaging stale opportunities, so dead deals accumulate indefinitely

-- Forecast accuracy is consistently off by more than 20% (a threshold where planning reliability breaks down)
+Forecast accuracy is consistently off by more than 20%, a threshold where the forecast stops being useful for resource planning

-- The team does not know their average deal cycle by segment
+The team cannot state their average deal cycle by segment without running an ad hoc report

 Pillar 4: Sales Enablement

-Enablement is everything that equips your team to execute the process — onboarding, content, tools, training, and coaching.
-If enablement is weak, even a good process will not stick.
+Enablement is everything that equips the team to execute the process: onboarding, content, tools, training, and coaching.
+When enablement is weak, even a well-designed process will not stick because reps lack the skills or materials to follow it.

 Diagnostic Questions

-- Does onboarding have a defined curriculum with milestones, or is it "shadow a senior rep for two weeks"?
+Does onboarding have a defined curriculum with milestones and assessments, or is it "shadow a senior rep for two weeks and figure it out"?

-- Are sales collateral (decks, one-pagers, case studies) current, accessible, and organized by use case or stage?
+Are sales collateral (decks, one-pagers, case studies, battlecards) current, organized by use case or stage, and accessible from a single location?

-- Is there a coaching cadence where managers review calls, deals, or pipeline with individual reps?
+Is there a coaching cadence where managers review recorded calls, inspect deal strategy, or conduct pipeline coaching with individual reps at least biweekly?

-- Do reps have talk tracks or frameworks for common objections, or does everyone improvise?
+Do reps have documented frameworks or talk tracks for the 5 most common objections, or does everyone improvise?

 Red Flags

-- New hires take 6+ months to hit quota with no structured ramp plan
+New hires take 6+ months to hit quota with no structured ramp plan or defined ramp quota

-- Coaching happens only when a deal is in trouble
+Coaching happens only when a deal is in trouble, not as a proactive development practice

-- The last formal training session was more than 6 months ago
+The most recent formal training session was more than 6 months ago

 Pillar 5: Reporting and Analytics

 Reporting should answer three questions: What happened?
-Why?
-What do we do about it?
-If your reports only answer the first one, they are dashboards, not decision tools.
+Why did it happen?
+What should we do about it?
+If your reports only answer the first question, they are dashboards, not decision tools.

 Diagnostic Questions

-- Can you access pipeline, activity, and revenue reports without asking someone to build them?
+Can the sales leader access pipeline, activity, and revenue reports on demand without requesting a custom build from another team?

-- Do reports show trends over time, or just current-state snapshots?
+Do reports show trends over time (this quarter versus last quarter, this cohort versus prior cohort), or just current-state snapshots?

-- Are leading indicators (activity volume, stage velocity, meetings booked) tracked alongside lagging indicators (revenue, win rate)?
+Are leading indicators (activity volume, stage velocity, meetings booked, proposals sent) tracked alongside lagging indicators (revenue, win rate, Average Contract Value)?

-- Is there a standing report package that leadership reviews on a fixed cadence?
+Is there a standing report package that leadership reviews on a fixed cadence (weekly pipeline report, monthly business review, quarterly board package)?

-- Do reports drive action — specific decisions made or changes implemented — or are they just reviewed and filed?
+Do reports drive specific actions (changes to process, reallocation of resources, coaching interventions), or are they reviewed and filed?

-- Can you attribute revenue back to source (marketing channel, rep, campaign) reliably?
+Can you attribute closed revenue back to source (marketing channel, campaign, rep outbound) reliably and without manual reconciliation?

 Red Flags

-- Reports are built ad hoc for each leadership meeting
+Reports are built ad hoc for each leadership meeting, creating inconsistency in definitions and metrics across reports

-- Nobody trusts the numbers without cross-referencing another system
+Nobody trusts the CRM numbers without cross-referencing a spreadsheet or another system

 Pillar 6: Feedback Loops

-Feedback loops are the mechanisms that take information from the field — wins, losses, customer objections, delivery friction — and route it back into process improvement, enablement, and strategy.
+Feedback loops are the mechanisms that take information from the field (wins, losses, customer objections, delivery friction, competitive intelligence) and route it back into process improvement, enablement updates, and strategy decisions.

 Diagnostic Questions

-- Are closed-lost reasons captured in a structured format (not free text) and reviewed at least monthly?
+Are closed-lost reasons captured in a structured picklist (not free text) and reviewed at least monthly for patterns?

-- Does customer feedback from delivery or support reach the sales team in a useful way?
+Does customer feedback from delivery, support, or customer success reach the sales team in a format that changes how they qualify, position, or set expectations?

-- When a pattern emerges (new competitor, shifting objection, pricing friction), is there a defined path to update the process or enablement materials?
+When a pattern emerges (a new competitor appearing in deals, a shifting objection, pricing pushback in a specific segment), is there a defined path to update the process or enablement materials?

-- Is there a regular retrospective or review meeting focused on operational improvement, not just pipeline?
+Is there a regular retrospective or operational review meeting focused on process improvement, separate from pipeline review?

 Red Flags

-- Closed-lost reasons are "other" or blank on more than 30% of deals
+Closed-lost reasons are "other" or blank on more than 30% of lost deals

-- Delivery problems surface as churn, not as feedback to the sales process
+Delivery problems surface as churn 6 months later, not as feedback to the sales process at the point of handoff

-- The last time a sales process change was driven by field feedback was more than 6 months ago
+The most recent sales process change driven by field feedback was more than 6 months ago

 Prioritization Framework